13 Different Types of Jellyfish You Should Know

 13. Fried Egg Jellyfish

 Dark purple is the color of these appendages most of the time.
-Even though they have stingers, the sting doesn’t hurt us that much.
+Even though they have stingers, the sting doesn’t hurt us much.
 Its sting is so weak that little fish might sometimes hide inside its tentacles in the open sea.

 Leave a Reply